 Of course, assuming the dealer has 10 down will lead you astray.
 Only 30.8 percent of the cards in the deck are 10 values.
 Taking into account that the dealer checks for blackjack when he or she has a 10 up, and so we can assume there is no Ace face down when it comes time for our hit/stand decision, the dealer will have something other than a 10 down two-thirds of the time.

 But no one at the table could convince Mr. Hit-17 of that, not even the fellow who screamed, “IT DOESN’T WORK THAT WAY.”

 The supervisors and everyone within viewing distance watched every time.
 Sometimes, you just can’t look away.

-ONE FOR THE TABLE: The player who insisted on hitting hard 17 did wind up costing the whole table money the first time he did it, but I can’t stress enough that bad players will help the rest of us as often as they hurt us.
+The player who insisted on hitting hard 17 did wind up costing the whole table money the first time he did it, but I can’t stress enough that bad players will help the rest of us as often as they hurt us.
 There’s nothing magical about card order, and a bad play is just as likely to take away a card that would strengthen the dealer’s hand as it is to take the dealer’s bust card.

 It’s been a couple of decades since I reached the point that I could just take it calmly when someone else’s play cost me a bet.
 Maybe next time their misplay will help me win.
 If you can’t convince yourself of that, then your best play is probably the one the older fellow made after the hand in question.
 Leave for a different table, where there’s no bad player to agitate you.